ajaydinakar/AdvOpSys/assignments/cpu_simulation/README.md

 	* simulation.py( driver code for  the program)

         * out.txt(output file generated from simulation ,contains the output)

 	* Readme.md textfile.

 Time each team member spent working on project.
 ---------------------------
-It took the team over a week to finish the project.
-Each individual had to work separately and constantly trying to merge each portion of the code to the existing snippets available so as to be sure it works correctly with other parts.
+It took  21 days to complete the project,at starting most of the time spent for analizing the starter code and trying various approaches t solve the projects.